girirajvyas/gof-design-patterns/README.md

 - Increases complexity
 - Conceptually difficult to plan
 - More than just OO principles
-- little confusing about what goes where in code
+- Little confusing about what goes where in code

 ## Contrast to other patterns